 We have all been there.
-Some of us tried the crazy diets.
+Some of us have tried crazy diets.
 Some of us counted calories.
-Some of us ate nothing but fruit.
-And some of us resisted all sorts of temptation.
+Some of us ate nothing but fruits.
+And some of us resisted all sorts of temptations.
 The struggle is indeed real.

 The weighing scale should have churned up a much lesser number.
-Especially after all that effort and investment into careful eating, and hours of excruciating gym classes, trying to get the body to move.
+Especially after all that effort and investment into careful eating and hours of excruciating gym classes, trying to get the body moving.

 So, what’s wrong?
 What are the reasons all that effort wasn’t visible on the weighing scale?